Melita F.C.: New sports complex

 In 2004 Melita F.C inaugurated their first 5-a-side artificial pitches and in the summer of 2007 the club launched the Melita F.C Complex at its training facility in Pembroke, Malta.
 The complex includes changing rooms, gymnasiums and a 105-metre full sized 2-Star FIFA-recommended pitch, certified to host UEFA Cup and UEFA Champions League matches.
 The complex also includes a small stand with a maximum capacity of 70 (400 standing).
 When the pitches were launched they were seen as one of the best training facilities in the area.

-The club can also today boast of one of the best sports complexes on the island which know its origin in 2002 when our administrators came up with an ambitious idea to construct a couple of 5 a-side pitches with high quality artificial turf.
-At that time, such pitches were only dreams in Malta but we had this foresight and, after careful and professional study of feasibility, we opened our first 2 pitches which could convert to one 7 a-side pitch complete with all round fencing, floodlighting and other amenities on 23 May 2004.
-At a later stage we also embarked on further development and a 50 space car park, additional dressing rooms and an outright conversion of our full size gravel pitch into a super artificial surface pitch known as FIFA 2 Star, which is the nearest to actual turf complete with lighting of the highest standard and FIFA approved steel surround all along the perimeter were brought to mind for discussion.
-Eventually all this was constructed and were officially inaugurated on 27 April 2008 along with a restructured block to house a snack bar/restaurant and a committee room, two lovely well sized terraces, a children's playground, kit room and more dressing rooms.
-The club is now also boasting of having the first ever Children's Gym in Malta and this is already functioning along with an adult gym both lying underground and housing the most modern and efficient equipment.
+Today the club boasts being one of the best sports complexes on the island establishing itself in 2002 when the administrators came up with the idea to construct some 5 a-side pitches with high quality artificial turf.
+At that time, there were no pitches of the sort in Malta but after a feasibility study, they opened the first 2 pitches which could convert to one 7 a-side pitch complete with all round fencing, floodlighting and other amenities on the 23rd of May 2004.
+At a later stage they also embarked on further development and a 50 space car park, additional dressing rooms and a conversion of the full size gravel pitch into a super artificial surface pitch known as FIFA 2 Star, which is the nearest to actual turf complete with lighting of the highest standard and FIFA approved steel surround all along the perimeter were brought to mind for discussion.
+Eventually all this was constructed and was officially inaugurated on 27 April 2008 along with a restructured block to house a snack bar/restaurant and a committee room, two terraces, a children's playground, kit room and more dressing rooms.
+The club now also has the first ever Children's Gym in Malta and this is already functioning along with an adult gym both lying underground and housing the most modern and efficient equipment.

 Although the club's registered place is in St. Julians where the committees meet regularly, the sports complex is situated in Pembroke as it was never possible to have such a complex constructed in the urban locality of St. Julians, obviously due to lack of space required for such a place.
 However, notwithstanding the club is in St. Julians and the complex in Pembroke, the club still accepts children and teenagers and adults from any locality around Malta to form part of it.